Sanjaya Sinh: Inheritance dispute

 In 2014, the marital arrangements resulted in a public dispute regarding property inheritance.
 Singh and his wife, Ameeta, live at Bhupati Bhawan, a 450-year-old former royal palace in Amethi, Uttar Pradesh, that Garima had to leave around the time of the now-voided divorce.
 In July 2014, Garima returned to claim the right of inheritance for her son and grandson which she felt was endangered because, she claims, Ameeta had been selling the properties as well as transferring them into the charitable trust headed by her.

 On 25 July 2014, Garima Singh reached the palace along with her children.
 A row developed between her party and people guarding the building, news of which soon spread to nearby villages and attracted people who supported her and her eldest son, Anant Vikram Singh.
 A fight ensued.

 On 14 September 2014 Sanjay and Ameeta were about to enter the palace, where Garima and the children were now living, when clashes erupted between the opposing supporters.
 Police resorted to a baton charge to control the situation.
 Several people were severely injured, there were claims of police brutality and a policeman was killed.

 During the inheritance dispute, Anant Vikram Singh has demanded a further CBI inquiry into the killing of Syed Modi.
 Garima Singh and her children claim that the local administration has been working in tandem with Singh and continuously posed obstacles in their way to obtain justice.

+Movie and TV Series

+Actor and director Dev Anand made a thriller movie based on the murder of Syed Modi.
+Sau Crore was released in 1991 with the role of Modi being played by Raman Kapoor.
+The movie was a surprise hit at the box office.

+A 2020 ZEE5 web series The Chargesheet: Innocent or Guilty is based on the sensational murder of Syed Modi, though it does not officially acknowledge so, where the characters of Table Tennis player Shiraz Malik, his wife Antara Dixit, politician Ranveer Pratap Singh and his wife Chitrangada Singh prime-facie very apparently resemble Badminton player Syed Modi, his wife Amita Singh, then Amita Modi, Sanjay Sinh and his wife Garima Singh.